 We get a lot of questions from bee lovers asking where the bees are on the farm.
-And, from the fearful or allergic crowd, we get a lot of questions about safety, so we want to try to answer some of those questions here.
-We’ll give a summary of what our bee operation looks like and of our future goals.
+And, rom the fearful or allergic crowd, we get a lot of questions about safety, so we want to try to answer some of those questions here.
+Here we’ll give a summary of what our bee operation looks like and of our future goals.

 Our bee operation is commercial in scale, though on the small side, and has three focuses: pollination services, honey production, and bee sales.
 We average 400-700 hives, depending on time of year, and most years the majority of them move from the Gainesville area where they overwinter, to California for almond pollination, to South Florida for orange blossom honey production, back to Gainesville for gallberry honey production, then they go north to escape the blistering heat (aren’t you jealous?!) where they produce clover and basswood honey, then back home to Gainesville for the winter.
 In the midst of all that, we are also making splits (splitting strong hives into two hives) to prevent swarming and increase our number of hives.
 Packages (literally a package of bees) and “nucs” (a miniature starter hive called a nucleus) are sold commercially.
 It’s a multifaceted, interesting project!
 And a lot of work!